Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 For Netflix bingers like me, this title is not just about deep linking but also a quick reference to Netflix’s most-watched series this season – 13 Reasons Why.
-The reason I took the effort and your time to explain the reference is because this post is a result of something Netflix did to me, a week ago.
+The reason I took the effort and your time to explain the reference is because this post is a result of something Netflix did to me.

 Deep links are links which take you to a designated piece of content, directly.
 Deep links are used to direct traffic to a certain page without leaving the user journey at the discretion of the user by trusting their navigation on a website or mobile app.

 Deep links exist in both websites and mobile apps.